okraskat/okraskat.github.io/_posts/2019-05-28-thoughts-about-recruitment.markdown

 Those are my thoughts about recruitment from candidate perspective.
 Maybe some interviewers will change their methods and some candidates will feel more comfortable during interviews.

 Hope you enjoy this post.
-If You have any questions or problems leave a comment or send email.
+If you have any questions or problems leave a comment or send email.